Pavel Maslák

 Pavel Maslák ([ˈpavɛl ˈmaslaːk], born 21 February 1991) is a Czech sprinter who specialises in the 200 metres and 400 metres.
-He is the only athlete in history who has managed to win the 400 m title at the World Indoor Championships at three consecutive championships.
+He is the only athlete in history who has won the 400 m title at the World Indoor Championships at three consecutive championships.
 Maslák is the first Czech to have run 400 metres under 45 seconds outdoor and under 46 seconds indoor.

 Personal life

 Pavel Maslák was born on 21 February 1991 in Havířov, Czechoslovakia.

 Career

 He is a member of Dalibor Kupka's training group at ASC Dukla Praha.
 At the age of 20, Maslák won the 400 m bronze medal at the 2011 European Athletics U23 Championships and was a semi-finalist in the 200 m at the 2011 World Championships in Athletics.
 The next year, he finished fifth in the final of the 400 m at the 2012 IAAF World Indoor Championships.

 In May 2012, Maslák set the Czech record in 400 m.
 His time of 45.31 cut almost half a second off the time reached by Karel Kolář at the same venue — Rošický Stadium — in 1978.
 In June 2012, he further improved the record by clocking 45.17 in Turin.
 At the 2012 European Championships, Maslák won 400 m gold medal in a time of 45.24.

 At 2012 Summer Olympics in London, Maslák competed in the 200 and 400 m events.
 In the 400 metres, he advanced from heats by setting a new national record and personal best of 44.91 but did not manage to repeat the feat in semi-finals and finished fifth in his run.
 In the 200 metres, Maslák finished fourth in Heat 5 in a time of 20.67 and did not progress further.
 In his last race of the 2012 season, Maslák set a national record of 20.59 in 200 metres dash.

 At 2013 European Indoor Championships in Gothenburg, Pavel Maslák won a gold medal in 400 metres distance.
 In final, he slashed almost half a second from his personal best, improving it to 45.66.
-As a part of the Czech 4 x 400 metres relay team, he added a bronze medal.
+As a part of the Czech 4 × 400 metres relay team, he added a bronze medal.
 At the 2013 World Championships, he achieved his best outdoor World Championship finish of 5th.

 He won his first indoor world title in 2014.

 During the 2016 season Maslák won gold in the 400 meters at the IAAF World Indoor Championships, defending his world title, and came second at the European Athletics Championships.
 At the 2018 IAAF World Indoor Championships he successfully defended his 400-meter title a second time with a time of 45.47 seconds.